tiepdotme/samwize.com/_posts/2018-09-01-modern-guide-to-core-data-2018.markdown

 }
 ```

+Core Data is such a complex framework that even the biggest experts [argue](http://www.cimgf.com/2018/05/10/response-the-laws-of-core-data/) about ["their laws"](https://davedelong.com/blog/2018/05/09/the-laws-of-core-data/).
+Do you use `NSManagedObjectContext` as a data object?
+I do sometimes, and sometimes not.

 ## Back to the history..

 I use Core Data way back in 2009 when iOS was first launch.